$J/\psi$ meson production in association with an open charm hadron at the LHC: A reappraisal: Proton-proton results at 7 TeV

 \subsubsection{Determination of $\sigma_{{\rm eff},pp}$}

 Following the prescription detailed in Appendix~\ref{app:likelihood}, we redetermine $\sigma_{{\rm eff},pp}$ from the LHCb data via the likelihood-based approach.
-In order to maximise our prediction power and to minimise the possible bias, we only choose the integrated cross section, the normalised shapes of $P_{T,J/\psi}$ and invariant mass $M(J/\psi+D^0)$ distributions from the LHCb measurement of $J/\psi+D^0$ final state.
+In order to maximize our prediction power and to minimize the possible bias, we only choose the integrated cross section, the normalized shapes of $P_{T,J/\psi}$ and invariant mass $M(J/\psi+D^0)$ distributions from the LHCb measurement of $J/\psi+D^0$ final state.
 We have checked that the integrated cross section alone does not give any meaningful constraint for the effective cross section $\sigma_{{\rm eff},pp}$, which is plagued with huge SPS theoretical uncertainties (especially the scale uncertainty) as shown in the Sec.~\ref{sec:SPSres}.
 Not all data in the aforementioned distributions will be adopted in the likelihood fit.
 We only select the $6$ $P_{T,J/\psi}\in [1.0,4.0]$ GeV data and $10$ $M(J/\psi+D^0) \in [5.5,10.5]$ GeV data.
-The very low $P_{T,J/\psi}$ data ($P_{T,J/\psi}<1$ GeV) are excluded because of the imperfection in our DPS modelling in the regime (cf. Fig.1a and 1b in Ref.~\cite{Lansberg:2016deg}).
+The very low $P_{T,J/\psi}$ data ($P_{T,J/\psi}<1$ GeV) are excluded because of the imperfection in our DPS modeling in the regime (cf. Fig.~\ref{fig:ppfit}).
 For the same reason, the first near-threshold bin $5.0<M(J/\psi+D^0)/{\rm GeV}<5.5$ has been excluded as well.
 The reasons for not taking into account the data in the tails of the two spectra are twofold.
 The statistical Monte Carlo fluctuations in the theoretical curves start to be significant.
 In the $P_{T,J/\psi}$ distribution, we also encounter an unexpected large fluctuation in bin $4.0<P_{T,J/\psi}/{\rm GeV}<4.5$ of the LHCb data, which is beyond the size of the given experimental error.
-In total, after accounting for the integrated cross section, we have used $17$ experimental data in our likelihood fit procedure to extract the value of $\sigma_{{\rm eff},pp}$.
+In total, after accounting for the integrated cross section, we used $17$ experimental data in our likelihood fit procedure to extract the value of $\sigma_{{\rm eff},pp}$.